"You say that consciousness is an enhancement of the senses," CP summarized. "And you mean, it makes no decisions."

 "Consciousness is experienced, the brain reacts, controls and decides," recapitulated GP.

 I nodded.
-"The brain shows us the world because of its goals - the consciousness experiences this world and sends the information to the brain."
+"The brain shows us the world because of its aims - the consciousness experiences this world and sends the information to the brain."

-"Then, following your argument, yes, the world we see would have to change if those goals have a corresponding value, because they have changed and we then see the world differently!"
+"Then, following your argument, the world we see would have to change if those aims have a corresponding value, because they have changed and we then see the world differently!"

 "Exactly so it is; we perceive it differently.
 As a rule, we do not notice this because these changes are natural and consistent for the brain. "